Journey Tracker

 (See Figure 7 and Figure 8)

-The customer name on the Journey Tracker will be empty by default unless metadata tagging is performed.
+Some fields on the Journey Tracker such as customer name, email, and phone will be empty by default unless metadata tagging is performed.

 To perform the tagging: